Jurgen Ruesch: Work

 Nonverbal Communication, much like McLuhan's "The Mechanical Bride", Goffman's "Gender Studies" and a variety of other publications in that era, was largely a picture book—the pictures displaying conventional images of people with discussions of how these images displayed in images (what Ruesch described as metacommunication and analogic communication, depending upon the time he wrote).
 The volume was intended to provide a context for understanding that the meaning of utterances (word-sets) was dependent upon the performative elements surrounding them).
 For Ruesch this idea of word-set utterances (digital message) being interpreted alongside performance features (analogic content) such as location, equipment, and gestures was critical to the understanding of the event.
 This would be true for the family of origin and the social systems in which the adult moves.
-For example, the digital content of the word set "I don't want to love without you" varies in its meaning, depending on whether the speaker says it on one knee holding an engagement ring and roses or whether he shouts it from the ledge of a 20-story window.
+For example, the digital content of the word set "I don't want to live without you" varies in its meaning, depending on whether the speaker says it on one knee holding an engagement ring and roses or whether he shouts it from the ledge of a 20-story window.
 This book is understood as the semiotics of Ruesch, but the volume does not represent his transition to semiotics in any more degree that it was much earlier.
 The volume "Semiotic Approaches to Human Relations" for example, does not in its 800 pages, represent Ruesch's attempts to fathom semiotics in its post-Rolande-Barthes era.
 It is instead an attempt to find a location for publication of the collected essays of Jurgen Ruesch.
 The volume appears in Thomas Sebeok's impressive series called "Semiotics and Human Relations".
 It appears that Sebeok had been given discretion with respect to the series and that he was interested in the monumental publications of Ruesch (who purportedly coined the expression 'nonverbal communication') starting 20 years earlier in journals.
 The extensive Table of contents, however, locates the term "semiotics" on only 3 pages in the 800 page work.
 Semiotics was, indeed a critical term in Ruesch but commonly equal and related were sign, signal, statement, message, and so forth—many of them having dramatically changed in their characterization over the last 5 decades.
 The work thus hovers between the classical and outdated, so that it must be read with a critical eye.
 It is nevertheless genius.

 Ruesch has several other works of merit in his legacy.
 He deserves a better place in intellectual history than he has received—a place of the sort Sebeok attempted to give him by publishing the collection.
 Secondary writers who reconstitute Ruesch's work in contemporary forms are necessary, however.